Out-of-Province & Out-of-Country Laboratory or Genetic Test Funding Request

 The program does not allow extensions for an expired approval letter.

-If a sample cannot be collected within 3 months of the date of approval, you must submit a new application, which will be subject to the program’s current guidelines at that time.
+If a sample cannot be collected within 3 months of the date of approval, a new application must be submitted.
+The new application will be subject to the program's current guidelines at that time.
 We may request new information when you re-apply, based on how much time has passed since the last approval, or on evolving approval guidelines.

 Only resubmit an application after the approval letter has expired.
 Provide the original application number, and indicate: